uprighted-learners/unit-3-walkway-objects/readme.md

 ### Define the `Location` Class Objects

 - [ ] Create a new `home` Object of the Location class.
-Pass in the name of the location and the description of the location to the constructor.
+- [ ] Pass in the name of the location and the description of the location to the constructor.
+    - For home, the name would be "home" and the description could be something like "You are at home"
 - [ ] Repeat this process for two more Objects: `sidewalk` and `store`.

 ### Define the `locationCurrent` variable and the `locationLookUp` lookup table